CMSC5728: Decision Analysis and Game Theory

 - Thompson Sampling and its application to MAB

 - Linear Bandits

 - Contextual Bandit

-- MAB application: networking, crowdsourcing, and multipath protocols
+- MAB application: Dynamic Pricing, networking, crowdsourcing and multi-path protocols

 - Markov Decision Process

 (Lecture Notes are available at CUHK Blackboard (https://blackboard.cuhk.edu.hk/))

 Please refer to the CUHK Blackboard

 Please go to the "Blackboard" to access the specification.